-New book captures the history of Hexham’s high Street through objects
+New book captures the history of Hexham’s high Street

 The book is part of the Hexham High Streets Heritage Action Zone scheme and aims to shine a spotlight, through personal stories, on the shops, past and present, that have been doing business in the town over the years.

 Items featured include Hextravaganza - Hexham’s equivalent to Monopoly, clothing, a sculpture, a fossil, furniture, ornaments, musical instruments and even a garlic press.

 Northumberland County Councillor Jeff Watson, cabinet member with responsibility for culture said:

 “The book will help to keep stories and memories alive in a unique and interesting way.

 Thank you to everyone who took the time to contribute to it.”

 Jules Brown, Historic Places Advisor at Historic England, said: “This is such a fascinating way of bringing together local heritage and retail therapy.
 It’s a lovely book filled with personal stories of cherished possessions linked to Hexham’s shops and demonstrates the value of our everyday heritage.”